DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-9/part-3-position-attenuation-profiling/_index.md

 Each path can have multiple points.
 Draw these points by double-clicking in the window.

-Find a a buzzing insect sound.
+Find a buzzing insect sound.
 Add this to your Unity project with an event.

 > See [best practices](https://www.audiokinetic.com/en/library/edge/?source=Help&id=positioning_tips_and_best_practices) for positioning.